 Section C: The RECORDING SECRETARY shall:

-Prepare and sign checks for authorized disbursements as directed by the by the Guild Board of Directors;
+- Prepare and sign checks for authorized disbursements as directed by the Guild Board of Directors;

 ARTICLE VI.
 NOMINATIONS AND ELECTIONS